Truoris/WampShark/README.md

 ## Requirements

-WampShark need at least crosbar V0.10.
+WampShark need at least crossbar V0.10.

 If you use authorization, you must have all access on "wamp.*".